svmiller/svmiller.github.io/_posts/2021-01-15-a-tutorial-on-state-classification-systems.md

 ### Create a Panel of ISO Codes {#createiso}

 ISO codes are ubiquitous in economic data.
-I do have some misgivings about using `countrycode` to create a panel of countries, even for the ISO codes.
+I do have some misgivings about using `{countrycode}` to create a panel of countries, even for the ISO codes.
 Recall my concern that ISO codes are not very transparent about when (or even if) a code changes at particular point in time.
-No matter, the `ISOcodes` package has this information
+No matter, the `{ISOcodes}` package has this information

 Recall my earlier plea, though: pick one system as a "master" system, even among ISO codes.
 I'm partial to the three-character ISO codes so I'll use that here.